bparanj/crystal/electronics/experiments/queue/capacitive-integrator.md

 3. Resistance Values:
    - Use 1 kΩ and 10 kΩ resistors to observe the effect of resistance changes on the capacitor's charging curve.

-These adjustments make the experiment feasible in Tinkercad.